-Many business owners fear the SBA loan application process.
-They heard that it was too rigorous and time-consuming.
-However, the SBA exists to help spur business in the United States.
-Therefore, don’t be afraid of this funding option.
+Many business owners fear the SBA loan application process because they’ve heard that it is too rigorous and time-consuming.
+However, the SBA exists to help spur business in the U.S., so don’t be afraid of this funding option.

-It won’t be an easy process, but it’s not impossible, either.
+It isn’t an easy approval process, but it isn’t impossible to get approved for funding either.
 The benefits of receiving this type of loan can outweigh the process.
 For instance, the interest rates for this loan type tend to be attractive.

 It’s likely that you’ll need to go through similar procedures for other loan types.
 This means that you have nothing to lose by pursuing an SBA loan.